 Sandra has previously served as Research Assistant at the United Nations Office of the Special Coordinator for Africa and the Least Developed Countries, Department of Economic and Social Affairs (OSCAL, DESA).
 She has also served as Treasurer and Events Coordinator at the Good Shepherd United Methodist Church in Bergenfield, and Lab Administrator at Columbia Presbyterian Medical Center.
 She is currently a candidate for Master of Arts Degree in Political Science/International Relations at Fairleigh Dickinson University, and holds a B.A.
 Degree from Bowdoin College.

 Casey Cline previously served as the Director of Operations for myAgro, a West Africa-based non-governmental organization that works with small-scale farmers.
 Prior to that, he was a Kiva Fellow initiating, monitoring, and evaluating relationships with microfinance partner organizations in Central America.
-Casey’s earlier background includes working in corporate finance and investment management for 17 years, most recently as a Vice President at Allen & Company LLC.
+Casey’s earlier background includes working in corporate finance and investment management, most recently as a Vice President at Allen & Company LLC.
 Casey holds a BA in International Politics and Economics from Middlebury College.
 He serves as a board member of myAgro.